-Well, you really can do this, but in order to do it, you need to have a game plan.
-You have to decide what you’re going to sell, what your marketing strategy is, and how much you need to sell your items for.
+Well, you really can do this, but to do it, you need to have a game plan.
+You have to decide what you’re going to sell, your marketing strategy, and how much you need to sell your items for.

 What can I make that I can sell to make money fast?

-A general rule of thumb is to calculate how much it costs to create each item, including the cost of selling if you pay for a host site and incidentals like your business license, and mark your profit from there.
-Be sure to check competitors prices as you don’t want to market yourself out.
-If you can’t source and create for cheaper than the going rates, then find another craft to sell.
+A general rule of thumb is calculating how much it costs to create each item, including the cost of selling if you pay for a host site and incidentals like your business license if you need one, and mark your profit from there.
+Be sure to check competitors’ prices as you don’t want to market yourself out.
+If you can’t source and create for cheaper than the going rates, find another craft to sell.

 After all, this is about making money, not spending it!

 What handmade items sell best online?